norsez/BDToastAlert/BDToastAlert/README.md

 Sometimes your app might want to display messages to user, but not needing user interaction to acknowledge those messages.

+##Features
+- Basically, one toast per one parent view.
+(So you can have more than one toasts on your UISplitViewController's child  UIViewControllers.)
+- Automatically guards against displaying duplicate texts on the same parent view.
+- Singleton instance.
+Knows where all your toasts are.
+- Toast automatically resizes to fit your text size.

 ##Requirements
 - Only tested in iOS 5.x